What You Need to Know Before You Review

 What to Consider When Reviewing Tracks

-- Approve the track if it is valid;
+- Approve the track if the exception case is valid;

 - Return the track for revision by an activity tracker who will resubmit it; or